 6. Healthy snacks.
 Lights On Afterschool provides a great opportunity to teach kids about nutrition and healthy eating while they enjoy a meal.
 Make sure your menu complies with the USDA meal patterns, and encourage attendees to explore the refreshed Healthy Eating and Physical Activity (HEPA) Standards from the National AfterSchool Association.
 Visit or Celebrate Health & Wellness event idea page for more information on keeping kids nourished—at a Lights On Afterschool event or all year round.

 8. Teach creativity.
 The Creativity Catapult offers a number of expert-designed activities to boost creativity in children—from simple drawing exercises to more elaborate construction projects.

 9. Go green.
 Use your Lights On Afterschool event to teach your kids and community about sustainability.
-Go paperless, host an interactive recycling demonstration, or check out the number of environmental education resources for educators collected by the Afterschool Alliance.
+Go paperless, host an interactive recycling demonstration, or check out the PLUM LANDING Explore Outdoors Toolkit for fun one-hour ecology activities perfect for afterschool.
 Visit our Celebrate Afterschool STEM event idea page to learn more.